nippur72/jsx-templates-loader/README.md

 # jsx-templates-loader

-`jsx-templates-loader` is the webpack loader for [jsx-templates](https://github.com/nippur72/jsx-templates).
+`@nippur72/jsx-templates-loader` is the webpack loader for [jsx-templates](https://github.com/nippur72/jsx-templates).

 Allows to `require()` template source files directly from JavaScript, letting Webpack compile them and put in the bundle.